Earth Crust Is VERY Thin

-This figure --- together with knowing the limited volume of sedimetary rock in the earth's crust, the limited number of pockets of oil in that sedimentary rock, and the explosive growth in the human population of the earth --- indicates that even if the U.S. made some big oil discoveries, those discoveries would be a small part of the world total and would be quickly consumed.
+This set of curves --- together with knowing the limited volume of sedimetary rock in the earth's crust, the limited number of pockets of oil in that sedimentary rock, and the explosive growth in the human population of the earth --- indicates that even if the U.S. made some big oil discoveries, those discoveries would be a small part of the world total and would be quickly consumed.

 Yes folks, in the space of a couple of hundred years, the human race will use up the liquid fossil fuels that it took Mother Nature millions of years to lay down and convert into liquid burnable energy.

-Summary and Conclusion :
+SUMMARY and CONCLUSIONS :